Electric Manta is a new game studio started by PopCap alumni

 Manta rays are some of the most amazing creatures on our planet and if an electric one existed, it would be rare and awe inspiring.
 That’s why a team of former PopCap game makers called their firm Electric Manta.

-Started by founder and CEO Mark Cochrane, the new free-to-play mobile game studio is based in London and it hopes to bring games to billions of players.
+Started by founder and CEO Mark Cochrane, the new free-to-play mobile game studio is based in London, and it hopes to bring games to billions of players.

 Cochrane’s team includes former PopCap employees Elizabeth Sampat, Alexis De Girolami, and Liam Robinson.
 They also let some non-PopCap people into the fold.
-Stewart Perry, former head of tools and tech at British publisher Kwalee, and Gaurav Mehta, former executive producer at Zynga’s Casino Match Studio, have also joined.
+Stewart Perry, a former head of tools and tech at British publisher Kwalee; and Gaurav Mehta, a former executive producer at Zynga’s Casino Match Studio, have also joined.

 “I was lucky enough to get an opportunity to set up Electric Manta.
-I was lucky enough to snag Elizabeth and some other PopCap alumni to join, join the team,” he said.
+I was lucky enough to snag Elizabeth and some other PopCap alumni to join the team,” he said.
 “We wanted to come out of stealth mode and announced the studio.”

 Webinar